 Surveys are conducted with HKU graduates’ employers every three years to understand their impressions of HKU graduates.

-Other HKU institutional surveys of student learning experiences cover specific areas including international education, experiential learning, service learning and volunteer work.
-These are conducted when necessary.
+Other HKU institutional surveys of student learning experience, such as international education, experiential learning, e-learning and the first-year learning experience, are conducted from time to time.

 The University’s Teaching and Learning Evaluation and Measurement Unit (T&LEMU) conducts all these surveys, analysing the data, reporting the findings and maintaining and operating a centralized online system.
 Findings are provided to Faculties, and are taken into account in reviewing courses, curriculum and pedagogy.